jonasbn/ebirah/README.md

 The images are build from the GitHub repository master branch.

 The recommended use is to use the latest release with a version tag.
-See the Change log (ref. `Changes`) for details.
+See `Changelog.md` for details.
 Whereas the tag `latest` just reflect the latest build based on the master branch.

 The master branch might contain changes not tagged as released yet and can be regarded as _unstable_ or _experimental_.
 Changes such as corrections to documentation etc. will not be tagged until separately as a general rule, unless the changes are significant, but the aim is to keep the documentation relevant and up to date.